-“Dirty” Jon Baber is a co-host of the WWPD: News from the Front podcast and editor of the WWPD blog.
+“Dirty” Jon Baber is the host of the WWPD: News from the Front podcast and editor of the WWPD blog.
 Jon got his start in gaming with the venerable Dungeons & Dragons series and quickly moved on to counter-based war games, such as Afrika Korps, The Third World War and Light Division.
 Jon started miniature gaming with Blood Bowl, Warhammer and Warhammer: 40,000 and has since moved to mostly Flames of War.

 Jon is active in the World War 2 re-enactor community with the 29th Infantry Division Living History Group, where he lectures in 1940s culture.
 Jon is also a specialist in World War 2 US Army Signal Corp operations and provides educational displays for both re-enactors and the public.